UAF Center for Teaching and Learning and eCampus is located on the unceded homelands of the Lower Tanana Dené people.

 As a unit of a Land, Sea and Space Grant institution, we acknowledge the university system’s role in forming and maintaining colonial structures of power through land seizure and assimilation via education, among other tactics.
-Recognizing this context, we at eCampus seek approaches to teaching and learning that are decolonial, anti-racist, trauma-informed and continuously reexamined.
+Recognizing this context, we seek approaches to teaching and learning that are decolonial, anti-racist, trauma-informed and continuously reexamined.

 How are we collaborating with, honoring and valuing connection to the land and people who have been systematically less advantaged within our system?

 How can we better engage with and serve all communities and individuals of Alaska and beyond?

 What can we as individuals and as a department do to help undo a legacy of colonization and oppression?

 We regularly implement new programs and approaches that specifically help to address issues that our university community needs.
 We continue to make progress and we commit to ongoing work in these areas to improve access to higher education for all Alaskans.
 With an intersectional view of accessibility, we work to create an inclusive learning environment that welcomes differences in technology, culture, place, ability and ways of knowing.
 As researchers, educators and creators of digital learning technologies, we recognize that our tools can perpetuate legacies of spatial, racial and cultural marginalization.
 We commit to a continual interrogation of our practices and tools with a lens of inclusivity.

 We are a human-centered support unit serving students, staff and faculty as individuals.
 We welcome instructors in every rank and position Through a constant focus on both innovation and equity, our goal is to continue to work on improvement.